KonstantinDob/gyomei_trainer/README.md

 ## Project structure

+Before starting training, an individual directory is created in which the current configs, Neural Network weights, logs, and data for running tensorboard are saved.

 To fit model you need to create a specific config architecture.
 The root of the project should contain the configs directory.
 The package copy 3 configs that shall be in the certain paths.